Semi-Truck Lawsuits Over Right Turn Accident Injuries

 Drivers are specifically instructed in how to turn a truck right as part of the CDL application in Florida, which requires testing on the contents of the Florida CDL Handbook.
 Obtaining a CDL license in our state requires passage of skills testing and a series of hands-on observations of the driver, including testing and observing their right-hand turn proficiency.
 A driver with a CDL should, therefore, fully understand how to make a wide right-hand turn safely.

 However, trucking companies are increasingly turning to non-licensed drivers, for several reasons.
 First, there is a nationwide shortage of truck drivers.
 The industry is currently short 50,000 licensed drivers, and the number is expected to grow in the future.
-Companies who can’t find CDL-qualified drivers may turn to drivers who aren’t qualified.
+Companies that can’t find CDL-qualified drivers may turn to drivers who aren’t qualified.
 Second, some companies may feel they can pay drivers without a CDL less, and hire the unlicensed drivers for economic reasons.

 For both reasons, trucking companies may be trying to make their runs with drivers who are not licensed and not necessarily even experienced in driving a truck.
 In areas where trucks differ significantly from cars and other vehicles, such as making a right-hand turn and operating a truck’s complicated air brakes, the consequences can be deadly.
 Both can cause wide right-hand turn truck accidents.